The act of choosing; selection.

-- Communicate always with your team, your superiors, and juniors.
+- Communicate always with your team, your superiors, and peers.
 Express your thoughts and your point of view succinctly and take feedback.
 This shows your willingness to make the choice based on rational and beneficial facts and empowers your team to support you in the decision-making process.

 So the next time you need to make a choice, use these six steps.
 You may just surprise yourself at how smoothly you’d achieve your goal.